CSK VMF Moscow

 CSK VMF Moscow (ЦСК ВМФ Москва) is the navy section of the multi-sport club CSKA Moscow and its water polo men's team.
-It won the LEN Champions League, the LEN Super Cup and the LEN Cup Winners' Cup.
+It won the European Aquatics Champions League, the European Aquatics Super Cup and the LEN Cup Winners' Cup.

 Sports Complex CSK VMF

 The complex is located in Moscow on the banks of the Khimki reservoir.
 The CSK VMF sports complex includes: a 50-meter swimming pool, an indoor rowing pool, strength training gyms, a game gym, indoor tennis courts, volleyball and basketball courts, moorings for ships, boats and sports vessels, a sports training base in Serebryany Bor.